cs109group18/project/eda.md

 **State**

-**California** has the highest average crime rate across all 11 years.
+**Louisiana** has the highest average crime rate across all 11 years.